JosephM101/hass-os-installer-iso/README.md

     just run-qemu

-You can also specify multiple recipes to run.
+You can also specify multiple recipes to run, and they will be executed sequentially; one after the other.
 To do a clean build, run:

     just clean build